andrewbloese-00/gpt-task-pipelines/README.md

 # GPT-Task Pipelines
 Some GPT Task Automations implemented with Node JS.

 **A basic overview of current task piplines [v0.0.0]**
 * Create text-with-embedding array from single text file
 * Create text-with-embedding array from text in files in specified directory
 * insert generated embeddings for existing json data or js objects
 * query embedding items with a string to get top 10 most relevant matchings from your supplied data array.
-* 🛠️ MongoDB connections such as collection creation from text files, embedding existing collections, and more coming soon!
+* MongoDB connections such as collection creation from text files, embedding existing collections, and more coming soon!
 * 🔭 In the future looking to integrate these technologies with other popular db providers and implemetations such as postgresql , firebase firestore and supabase.

+****
+## Testing
+The test.js file contains a test cases for each of the different pipelines with an interactive test interface.
+Simply input the test number to run and view the output realtime, as well as get an idea of how long each pipeline / utility function may take to run.
+Once a more finalized version is established I will outline the test cases here.

+****

 ****
 ## Installation